Aigerim-Zh/Yelp-Project/README.md

 Since the first stage, a series of due diligence tests lead us to **over a 20% accuracy increase** in the strongest model.

-### Machine Learning Methods

-#### Multiple Linear Regression

-On the week subsequent to submission, we inputed our actual data into the Linear Regression model.
-On doing that, we observed that The R^2 of this model was [x].
-After inspecting the data more closely, we found that the target variable of Stars Ratings follows a discrete distribution with only 9 unique values.
-That fact alone eliminated the prospect of keeping the Linear Regression model, which requires the target variable to be continuous values.
+Our **final** Machine Learning Model for **Segment Two Deliverable** can be found [here](Final_ML_Code.ipynb).

+Below you will find a detailed description of every classification model and method we tested, and their comparisons.

-#### Classification Models
+#### Classification Models and Methods

-Based on the results from the Linear Regression Model, we moved to classification models with a categorical target variable.

 All the code for classification models is saved [here](https://github.com/Aigerim-Zh/Yelp-Project/tree/Aigerim/Machine_Learning_Models).

 We will compare each model based on its overall accuracy score and an F-1 score for each class, a harmonic mean of precision, and recall rates.
 The F-1 score metric will be used since neither precision nor recall has higher importance, given the topic question.